 Rama had strung Shiva’s heavy bow and won Sita.
-We were all married at the same time.
-No one cared how young I was.
+We were all married at the same time to the four brothers.
+No one cared for how young I was.
 And Shruta even younger.
 It was a good home, a prestigious family, all the sisters would remain together, they said.
 Only, we didn’t.
+Fate had something else planned for us.
+And I think Mandavi was singled out to be the one who would have it all but will have nothing.

 Related reading: The romantic side of Ram and Sita’s relationship